Helpful Gardening Tips

 Upon receipt of your plants, unpack and unwrap the roots and mist with water.
 Plant within 24-48 hours.
 If you can not plant within this time frame, put your plants in a cool location (ex- basement, garage or cellar) and water the roots daily.
 Cover them back up with the plastic so they will not dry out until you can plant them.
 After planted, water every evening after the sun goes down for 5 days.

 Viburnum Shrubs - Viburnum lantana.
 There are over 150 species which range from deciduous to evergreen and from 2-foot shrubs to 30-foot trees.
 Many species of viburnum are popular as landscape plants because of their versatility.
-Plant them for their showy flowers, colorful berries, scent, and autumn colored foliage.
+Plant them for their showy flowers, bright berries, scent, and autumn colored foliage.

 Black Haw Viburnum

-The Black Haw Viburnum is very easy to grow, takes well to both sun and shade, and adapts to many different types of soil.
+The Black Haw Viburnum is straightforward to grow, takes well to both sun and shade, and adapts to many different types of soil.
 It is a flowering shrub that will grow 12-15' high with an 8-12' spread.
 It has creamy white flowers in early May and yields an edible blue-black fruit.
 The foliage is dark green during summer, changing to a deep red color in the fall.
 This plant grows well in zones 3 through 9.

 The Nannyberry is a large shrub or small tree known for its beautiful white flowers and the dark purple-black berries from which it gets its name.
 The plant is native to the Northeastern and Midwestern United States as well as Southern Canada.
 They are capable of growing in dry or moist soil and varying pH levels.
 Well-drained soil and the partial sun is their preference, and they grow in zones 2-8.
 When full-grown, their average height is 5 to 8 feet, and they have an average spread of 3 to 5 feet.
 The scientific name of this plant is Viburnum lentigo.